minhuyen/intoidi/README.md

 Under wsgi subfolder you can safely replace all files except:

  - application (runs the Mezzanine under the Apache web process)
- - rhcmanage.py (ala manage.py adjusted to fit the Openshift environment)
+ - local_settings.py (adjusted to recognize local PC vs the Openshift environment)
- - local_settings.py (adjusted to recognize local PC vs the Openshift environment and t)
+ - project_override_settings.py (your own settings)

 Other files are just stock Mezzanine project files.